Microflow/Low-Grid/PVC-Sax-Main-Doc.md

 - Or even a clarinet
-- If the sound holes aren't perfect it just gets even harder
+- If the sound holes aren't perfect it just gets even harder Also mouthpiece, 2 Reed and an alto mouthpiece ligature
-- As a beginner using cheaper equipment, honestly probably not.
-Also it will necessarily be more clarinet like anyways cause you'll be using small finger holes, saxes use mechanical covers for larger holes

-- One of the many parts of that sax sound is that the sound holes are too big to be plugged with a finger so this PvC pipe instrument is probably closer to a clarinet or bassoon anyways

-- Yes. its technically a recorder, or bassoon

-- Thats cool.
-I LOVE the bassoon, even more than a sax

-- aha, Im starting to get it

-- I guess?
-TBH I'm not 100% sure but I have noticed that clarinet and soprano sax mouthpieces are almost the same

-- So the difference is mainly in the body material and the hole size

-- People are finding that PVC is surprisingly good

-- Plastic is probably closer to wood than brass

-- It actually has a dark, dense, cool, classy sound

-- Ancient instrument makers literally didn't have it available

-- It probably depends on what you're going for.
-I would describe that guys instrument as an alto clarinet or a soprano bassoon or something based off of my simple understanding...

-- Soprano bassoon. pretty close

-- May I ask a couple more sax questions?

-- Yeah, it's come a long way.
-Kind of disturbing

-- Of course!

-- BTW, the song happy birthday is in the MIXOLYDIAN scale

-- Thats a big happy jazz scale

-- As someone though who liked compositions and would always get lazy with the details, I imagine an AI like this might be an asset for me

-- What are the best "basic sax beginner vids?"

-- If Im playing a PVC bassoon, what are the best exercises?

-- Well, better sax is the most popular but the best detailed videos are by "sax comprehensive"

-- Do you get sharp notes with your mouth?

-- Or is there a sharp key?

-- I can only do the main note and one octave with my mouth... the real experts can hit like 5 notes with their mouth

-- Don't worry about mouthpiece harmonics too start you gotta be able to do the basics first

-- Some black guy made a channel, sax comprehensive, it's got super detailed mouth diagrams etc

-- Blacks love sax for some reason, maybe it's their lip shape 🤔

-- aha...
-I get it.
-Isn't there an exercise where you play a whole song with the mouthpiece?

-- Yeah if you're some kind of sax god

-- so what are the absolute basics?

-- major scale

-- happy birthday?

-- I have gotten my tone to where I like it and can only do like 2 notes on the mouthpiece well

-- Yeah just pick any easy song you like

-- what is the hardest thing?

-- Also use a phone tuner and make sure your notes are consistent with each other

-- If you are outd tune to begin with that's common.
-I could only hold soprano sax embouchure for like 15 minutes when I started and was flat by a whole note

-The hardest thing is patience which is why I'm concerned that a PVC pipe instrument is not a good start 😉

-aha. cool, im noting all this in a document, cheers

-I am just fanatically exciting about affordable instruments

-You have to physically build up your mouth muscles especially with smaller mouthpieces which are harder

-ok, smaller = harder, noted

-So what kind of mouthpiece should I buy?

-At 1-2 months I was in tune but my mouth would fail me at like 20-25 minutes of playing

-After like 6 months I like tone but it fails after like 40 minutes

-wow that is harsher than I thought

-Depends on the PVC pipe you're using but use the largest one that will fit your setup

-So, if I just pick three bluesy notes, and work on tone, is that a good idea?

-Well actually I'd recommend alto because I had a cheap instrument with a tenor mouthpiece and it sounded bizarre

-ok, large mouthpiece is good. noted.

-OK, that was my question...

-It's probably possible for too large compared to the pipe... but soprano is really hard to begin with

-what does it sound like at first, like a first day beginner?

-Like pig squealing, squeaking, honking?

-So I'd recommend alto, it's in-between the two

-i will prolly go with alto

-Honking is definitely a thing yeah

-You need a ligature too btw

-So what do I need to buy in the shop?
-I dont want to get this wrong

-Ligature holds the eyes to the mouthpiece.
-You wrap your lips around it (check those YouTube videos) and blow so that the Reed vibrates against the mouthpiece.
-If it's just the mouthpiece it'll squeak

-Large mouthpiece, 2.5 reed... and a ligature?

-Also mouthpiece, 2 Reed and an alto mouthpiece ligature

 so that is three things?